 How to Measure a Falling Wedge & Set a Price Target.

 If the distance from the wedge’s starting apex is 10%, the logical price target should be 10% above or below the breakout.
 It is calculated by adding the pattern’s starting height to the breakout point.
 This gives traders a good indication of where to expect prices to move following a successful breakout.
-Once the falling wedge breakout is confirmed, traders should set their stop-loss order inside the wedge, as shown in the chart above.
+As shown in the chart above, once the falling wedge breakout is confirmed, traders should set their stop-loss order inside the wedge.

 Descending wedges can form on any chart timeframe and frequently occur during bull markets.
-This makes the falling wedge a great pattern for all traders.
+Thus, the falling wedge is a great pattern for all traders.
 However, the pattern is most reliable when it forms over a 3-week time frame.
 It’s important to note that falling wedges can also form in downtrends.

 It is important to consider volume as an additional indicator when attempting to identify and trade the falling wedge pattern.